publiccodenet/bumperscripter/README.md

   liveBadge = loadImage("livebadge.png");
 ```

-## Technical Implementation notes
+## Technical implementation notes

 The script works as follows:

 1. Create a video export object
-2. Play and read each frame of a configureable movie file to start with (your won bumper animation)
+2. Play and read each frame of a configureable movie file to start with (your own bumper animation)
 3. Export each frame on the video export object
 4. Read a configureable background picture
 5. Add user configureable text on the background
 6. Show a live badge PNG with animation (live badge is also user configurable)
 7. When the configured duration has passed save the last frame and exit script.

-You can time the above sequence to your likingn in the `switch (timer)` section of the `void draw()` function.
+You can time the above sequence to your liking in the `switch (timer)` section of the `void draw()` function.
 This function is called for every frame of the animation.
 You can also add new animations or Processing code to your liking.

 ## Contribute